lkayarana/UpSchool-FSD-1/HOMEWORKS/Homework1/README.md

-##Random Password Generator
+## Random Password Generator

-**In this homework a program produces password randomly according the client selection.
+**In this homework, the Random Password Generator program produces password randomly according the client selection.**